 Whether it’s trading cards or bottle caps or seashells, they like to accumulate a variety of specimens, and then sort them and arrange them by category or type.
-And fall is a good time for those disposed toward collecting, with trees dropping leaves and seeds, and sometimes other things.
+And fall is a good time for those who like collecting, with trees dropping leaves and seeds, and sometimes other things.
 Though these should only be temporary collections.
-Few of the things you find in the woods will will stay the same after you collect them.
+A few of the things you find in the woods will stay the same after you collect them.
 The brilliant colors of leaves fade, and seeds shrivel and lose their gloss.
 If you want a keepsake, it’s best to take photographs, and leave the leaves and seeds behind to add to the soil of the forest floor.

-And one of the best places to make a fall collection is the Washington Park Arboretum.
+And one of the best places to make a collection and enjoy a fall outdoor activity is at the Washington Park Arboretum.
 For one thing, it’s a collection itself.
-Its 239 acres are packed with thousands trees from all over the world, gathered by generations of University of Washington horticulturists.
+Its 239-acres are packed with thousands of trees from all over the world, gathered by generations of University of Washington horticulturists.
 Where better to get a look at nature’s variety?

 As you look around, here are some things to keep in mind:

 You know how when you are painting a picture, you mix colors to get just the right shade?
 Well, leaves are a mixture of colors, too.
 As they grow on the tree, most leaves are a mixture of three kinds of colors: There’s the green chlorophyll that it uses to turn sunlight into food energy, there are some yellowish colors called carotenoids, and then there is the brown of the cell walls.